henrysky/MyGaiaDB/README.rst

-``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (also local 2MASS and ALLWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) beacuse ``MyGaiaDB`` is **serverless** and requires Python only using ``sqlite`` as long as you have enough disk space.
+``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (also local 2MASS and ALLWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** and requires Python only using ``sqlite`` as long as you have enough disk space.

 This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
-The main motivation of this code is to make seting up local Gaia database with 2MASS and ALLWISE accessible to everyone.
-Possible use cases include but not limited to make very long complex query cross-matching to multiple databses that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).
+The main motivation of this code is to make setting up local Gaia database with 2MASS and ALLWISE accessible to everyone.
+Possible use cases include but not limited to make very long complex query cross-matching to multiple databases that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).

 You are welcome to modify the code, make pull request to make this code to suit your and others need.

-**Part of this code will never be contiuously tested properly since no way I can run this code with a few TB of gaia data on Github Actions**
+**Part of this code will never be continuously tested properly since no way I can run this code with a few TB of gaia data on Github Actions**

 .. contents:: **Contents**
     :depth: 3